shakirhyd/CMPE226-Assignment-Shakir-Hussain/README.md

 To use the Search page in my webapp, you will have to download and install ElasticSearch and Kibana.

+I have uploaded a few documents in the folder - ReadMe, which will provide context and understanding of the implementation.

-For implementation details and screenshots, refer to the ShakirMongoCatalog Implementation.docx file.
+For webapp/search implementation details and screenshots, refer to the ShakirMongoCatalog Implementation.docx file.

 I have also added a saved Dashboard file for Kibana - Appliance Catalog Search-1400624535777.
 You can load this file from the Kibana dashboard.